alvinh77/next-to-go/README.md

     - This has not been added to the codebase at the moment considering the time limitation.
 Will add this later.

 ## 3rd Party SDK/Library
-Compared to integrating 3rd party SDK/library with the risk of introducing potential bugs/issues, no 3rd party SDK or library is integrated here as all the features are not complex.
+- Compared to integrating 3rd party SDK/library with the risk of introducing potential bugs/issues, no 3rd party SDK or library is integrated in the app target as all the features are not complex.
+- A snapshot tests framework is introduced for UI testing/validation.

 ## Running and Testing
 To be able to run and test the app, the specs requirements are as follows: